About the University

 Nationally Renowned Programs:

-U.S. News and World Report ranks several UAlbany programs among the nation’s best, including eight within the top 25, with programs in public affairs and policy and criminal justice placing in the top 10.
+U.S. News and World Report ranks several UAlbany programs among the nation’s best, including 19 in the top 100 and 12 in the top 50.
+UAlbany's School of Business was ranked 86th in the U.S. among 450 MBA-granting institutions.
 The Journal of School Psychology placed UAlbany’s school psychology program seventh in scholarly productivity among the nation’s 59 APA-accredited school psychology doctoral (Psy.D. and Ph.D.) programs.

 In 2010, European CEO Magazine named UAlbany’s School of Business as the most innovative in the Northeast.
 The latest survey of nanotechnology programs, by Small Times magazine in 2009, ranked UAlbany’s College of Nanoscale Science & Engineering #1 among all colleges and universities in the world.
 National renown for excellence in recent years has also come to UAlbany programs in information and technology management, social welfare, clinical and counseling psychology, reading, accounting and atmospheric science.